CMihai99/fyndro/Documentation/process/SubmittingPatches.md

 but that is what a well-written summary should do.

 The `summary phrase` may be prefixed by tags enclosed in square brackets:
-"Subject: [PATCH <tag>...] <summary phrase>".
 The tags are not considered part of the summary phrase, but describe how the patch should be treated.
 Common tags might include a version descriptor if the multiple versions of the patch have been sent out in response to comments (i.e., "v1, v2, v3"), or "RFC" to indicate a request for comments.

 If there are four patches in a patch series the individual patches may be numbered like this: 1/4, 2/4, 3/4, 4/4.
 This assures that developers